apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

 A variable in SQL++ can be bound to any legal data model value.
 A variable reference refers to the value to which an in-scope variable is bound.
 (E.g., a variable binding may originate from one of the `FROM`, `WITH` or `LET` clauses of a `SELECT` statement or from an input parameter in the context of a function body.)
-Backticks, e.g., \`id\`, are used for delimited identifiers.
+Backticks, for example, \`id\`, are used for delimited identifiers.
 Delimiting is needed when a variable's desired name clashes with a SQL++ keyword or includes characters not allowed in regular identifiers.

 ##### Examples